jabrail-chumakov/Robot-simulator-in-ROS/README.md

 Installing
 ----------------------

 The simulator required a World map, which was provided by professor Carmine Recchiuto in the following [repository](https://github.com/CarmineD8/second_assignment).
-Besides that, user should type 'catkin_make' being in catkin workspace.
+Besides that, user should type `catkin_make` being in catkin workspace.

 Exercise
 -----------------------------